marvel-nccr/quantum-mobile/docs/users/troubleshoot.md

 ## Python / Jupyter Issues

-- If you get errors `ImportError: No module named aiida` or `No command ’verdi’ found`, double check that you have loaded the virtual environment with `workon aiida` before using `python` or `verdi`, or use `workon jupyter` before launching a `jupyter` notebook server.
+- If you get errors `ImportError: No module named aiida` or `No command ’verdi’ found`, double check that you have loaded the virtual environment with `workon aiida` before using `python` or `verdi`.